-Goat, cheddar and mozzarella cheese meet chunks of ham and pineapple on this easy and delicious Three Cheese Hawaiian Pizza.
+Goat, cheddar and mozzarella cheese meet chunks of ham and pineapple on this easy and delicious and easy pizza.

-This Three Cheese Hawaiian Pizza is topped with goat, cheddar and mozzarella cheese.
+This ham and pineapple pizza is topped with goat, cheddar and mozzarella cheese.
 The ham and pineapple is nice and chunky, for a hearty slice.
-And for a bit of a flavour hit, a few slices of jalapeno are scattered on top.
+And for a bit of a flavour hit, a few slices of jalapeño are scattered on top.

 Starting with store-bought pizza dough and pizza sauce, makes this pizza ready in a flash.
 No need for take-out!

 Pizza Dough: If you’d prefer to make your own pizza dough, I recommend Lahey’s no knead pizza dough.
 It’s easily my favourite, but it does need to be started 18 hours or so ahead.
 I usually make a 1/2 recipe of the dough, which will make two 12-14-inch pizzas.

 Pizza Sauce: If you’d prefer, you can also make your own pizza sauce.
 I like to start with canned San Marzano tomatoes.
 Saute a healthy dose of garlic in olive oil, add tomatoes and crush with your hands.
 Season with salt and pepper, a pinch of sugar, some oregano and basil (either dried or fresh), then allow to simmer at least 30 minutes or longer if you have time, until rich and thickened.

 Pineapple: I generally use canned pineapple rings that I cut into chunks myself, though you can easily use fresh pineapple chunks, as well.

 Ham: The easiest way to get chunky ham is to start with either a ham steak.
 Simply trim the fat and discard with the bone round, then cut the ham into chunks.
 If you have some left-over, dice it up for ham salad sandwiches!